 - Make sure to get plenty of rest.
 Get more sleep at night, take naps during the day and let family members help when they can.

-- Side-effects usually improve within a few weeks.
+- Side effects usually improve within a few weeks.

-Radiation Therapy at Baptist Cancer Center
+Radiation Oncology at Baptist Cancer Center

-Baptist Radiation Oncology Centers offer a full range of high-tech radiation equipment, including:
+Baptist’s radiation oncology centers offer a full range of high-tech radiation equipment, including:

 - Simulators with CT and 4D (motion management) capability